Alilujian/School_District_Analysis/README.md

 * The top five performing schools are still the same.
 The Thomas High School data has slightly changed as mentioned above.
 * The lowest five performing schools remain the same.
 * Grade ninth average score for Thomas High Shcool has been replaced by "NaN".
-* Results from school spending, school size, school type are the same prior to the replacement
+* According to the school spending summary, in the $630 - 644 speidng range, there were 6% decrease in percentage passing math, and a 7% drop in percentage passing reading.
+The overall passing percentage has dropped by about 6% as well.
+* From the school size summary, the replacement did not affect the average math and reading scores.
+The passing percentages for medium-sized schools has dropped by 6% in math, reading and overall passing.
+* From the school type summary, the grade change did not affect the average math and reading scores.
+The passing percentages for charter school has dropped.
+Before the data change, the charter school has 94% passing math, 97% passing reading, and 90% overall passing.
+After the replacement, the charter school has 90% passing math, 93% passing reading, and 87% overall passing.
 ## Summary
 In general, the replacement of incorrect grade lead to the decrease in passing percentage.
-The change is not signifiant to impact the school ranking compare to other schools in the same district.
+The change is not significant to impact the school ranking compare to other schools in the same district.
+However, the data replacement does impact the performance when considering the shcool spending, size, and school type.